aoijs/documentation/src/callbacks/bot.oninteractioncreate.md

 prototype : 'button',
 code: `$interactionReply[AOIjs is an awesome package!]` /*
-The code will be execute once /aoijs has been ran
+The code will be execute once button with id aoijs has been clicked */
-*/
 })
 bot.onInteractionCreate()